nodejs/node/doc/api/esm.md

 1. `"require"` - matched when the package is loaded via `require()`.
   This is currently only supported behind the `--experimental-require-target` flag.
-2. `"node"` - matched for any Node.js environment.
-Can be a CommonJS or ES module file.
-3. `"default"` - the generic fallback that will always match if no other more specific condition is matched first.
+2. `"default"` - the generic fallback that will always match if no other more specific condition is matched first.
 Can be a CommonJS or ES module file.